Introduction to Inbound Marketing Strategy

 There is a very compelling reason for corporates to focus on inbound marketing strategy.
 It is its cost-effectiveness compared to outbound marketing.
 Earlier studies have shown that an inbound marketing strategy is about 60% cheaper than the traditional marketing strategy.
 In popular websites, Pay per Click (CPC) rates are very high and there is no guarantee of conversion to sales.
-Moreover, display ads in websites and social media have lesser click-through rates compared to text ads.
+Moreover, display ads on websites and social media have lesser click-through rates compared to text ads.

 It establishes better credibility among existing and prospective consumers as the focus doesn’t appear to be directly to gain business.
 Here the company is showing its expertise, products, technology, human resources strength, and research capabilities to a large audience.
 A pure-play outbound strategy will be seen as an all-out effort to persuade and sell the product hence not sufficient to create credibility among the public.

 Inbound strategy in marketing has been around for a decade and many have gained better return on investment (ROI) compared to traditional marketing.
 This is partly due to the recessionary trends that were unleashed by the US financial crisis of 2008 and thereafter its repercussions spread across Europe, Asia, and Africa.

 It should not be considered a one-off operation and needs sustained effort to get better results.
 So the fact that some people have liked and turned customers don’t mean it would happen forever.
 Therefore, the companies need to engage them, delight them and make them promoters of the products through word-of-mouth or shares through the digital medium.
 To achieve these surveys, smart calls to action, smart text, and social monitoring have to be done on a regular basis.